tytan652/rfcs/text/0045-add-notion-of-protocol.md

 ### About `rtmp-services`

 `rtmp-services` is a plugin that provides two services `rtmp_common` and `rtmp_custom`.
-The use of "rtmp" in the naming no longer means that it only supports RTMP, it was and is kept to avoid breakage.
+The use of "rtmp" in these three terms no longer means that it only supports RTMP, it was and is kept to avoid breakage.

 - In `rtmp_common`, services must at least support H264 as video codec and AAC or Opus as audio codec.
 This is a limitation required by the simple output mode.
 - The service `rtmp_custom` will depend on protocol prefixes from outputs types to detect which protocol is in use.